SALT: What To Know About Rates, Loans, & Features

 Managing Editor

-Our Take On SALT Lending
+Our Take On SALT

 THE BOTTOM LINE:

-If you’re looking for a crypto platform that will allow you to borrow cash against a small variety of cryptocurrencies in your portfolio, then SALT Lending is a viable option.
+If you’re looking for a crypto business that will allow you to borrow cash against a small variety of cryptocurrencies in your portfolio, then SALT is a viable option.
 This centralized finance lending platform also helps users protect their collateral from a market downturn and charges very few fees for its products.
 Furthermore, its flexible loan features make it easy to customize loans to users’ liking.

 Pros